AmirVahedix/AmirVahedix/README.md

 - 👋 Hi, I’m Amir Vahedi
-- 👀 I’m interested in Web Development
+- 👀 Full-Stack Developer
-- 🌱 I’m currently learning more and more about Next.JS and TypeScript
+- 🌱 Interested in Laravel, React, NextJS, TypeScript and Python
-- 💞️ I’m looking to collaborate on Backend and Frontend web projects
+- 💞️ I’m looking to collaborate on Backend and Frontend projects
 - 📫 Mail me for collaboration: AmirVahedix@gmail.com